 If you love tennis and you have kids, there are a handful of great fiction books that cater to different ages of children from babies, to toddlers, preschoolers, and young children, while also appealing to the adults that help read them.

-These books for kids are a fantastic addition to any child’s collection of bedtime stories and also make great companions for vacations or gifts for friends and family.
+These books for kids are a fantastic addition to any child’s collection of bedtime stories and also make terrific companions for vacations or gifts for friends and family.

 |A Magical Racquet Ride||Marissa Irvin Gould|

 |Cam Jansen: the Tennis Trophy Mystery||David A. Adler|

 |Tennis A to Z||Aaron King, Melody Lee|